 Depending on the body style (New Body Style, New New Body Style, Old Body Style, etc.) what you need to do to install the camera might vary.

-Why are you installing a camera in the first place?
+Why are you installing a backup camera in your Silverado in the first place?

 Ask yourself why you’re buying and installing a camera in the first place.
 There are many good reasons to do so, but knowing why will help you make the right purchasing decisions based around budget, utility, and other functions.